Course Descriptions

 Evidence and Trial Practice - LAWS 6363

 Studies methods and forms of proof in litigation, including detailed consideration of hearsay, impeachment of witnesses, relevancy and certain restrictions on authentication and best evidence doctrines, and privileges.
 Applies rules and doctrine of evidence in simulated trial settings.
 Combined Evidence and Trial Practice course.
-This course combines Trial Advocay and Evidence.
-You CANNOT get credit for LAWS 6363 (Evidence and Trial Practice) and either of the following LAWS 6353 (Evidence) and LAWS 6109 (Trail Advocacy).
+Satisfies the trial practice requirement and counts two hours toward the 14 credit hour maximum in clinical hours.
+5 credits, letter graded.

 Extern Program - LAWS 7939

-Extern credit may be earned for uncompensated work for a sponsor, which may be any lawyer, judge, or organization that employs lawyers or judges, and is approved by the Academic and Student Affairs Committee.
-Work is done under the direction of a field instructor, who shall be a lawyer or judge at the sponsor, and of a member of the law faculty.
-A substantial writing component is required.
-Fifty hours of working time per credit hour is required.
+Extern credit may be earned for uncompensated work for a sponsor, which may be any lawyer, judge, or organization that employs lawyers or judges and is approved by the Academic and Student Affairs Committee.
+Work is done under the direction of a field instructor (a lawyer or judge as the sponsor) and a member of the law faculty.
+Requires a substantial writing component and 50 hours of working time per credit hour.
+1-10 credits, pass-graded.

 Family Law - LAWS 7105